No Love Lost as Mickie James Teams Up with Nick Aldis to Take on Matt Cardona, Chelsea Green

 IPL FULL COVERAGE | SCHEDULE | RESULTS | ORANGE CAP | PURPLE CAP

-James is now embroiled in a feud with the ever-entertaining Chelsea Green and the NWA Worlds Heavyweight champion Matt Cardona and what makes this storyline even more interesting is the involvement of James’ husband Nick Aldis - the former NWA World Champion.
-This will be the first time in six years James and Aldis will be teaming up in the ring and speaking to News18.com, James talks about why she has not worked with Aldis often, on Cardona and Green tearing it up and also reminisces about her trip to India ahead of her match at Multiverse of Matches event.
+James is now embroiled in a feud with the ever-entertaining Chelsea Green and the NWA Worlds Heavyweight champion, Matt Cardona, and what makes this storyline even more interesting is the involvement of James’ husband Nick Aldis - the former NWA Worlds Heavyweight champion.
+This will be the first time in six years James and Aldis will be teaming up in the ring and speaking exclusively to News18.com, James talks about why she has not worked with Aldis often, on Cardona and Green tearing it up and also reminisces about her trip to India ahead of her match at Multiverse of Matches event.

 On teaming up with Nick Aldis…